LHCGreg/dbsc/pgdbsc.Integration/readme.txt

 CREATE USER dbsc_test_user CREATEDB PASSWORD 'testpw'

 There must be a database called pgdbsc_test_source that dbsc_test_user has access to that has been initialized with setup/setup_source_database.sql.

+There must be a database called pgdbsc_test_source_2 that dbsc_test_user has access to that has been initialized with setup/setup_source_database_2.sql.